gabrielchan22/Intel-Image-Classification/README.md

-**Overall takeaway:** on a dataset this size, individual architectural techniques from the CNN literature (batchnorm, residuals, separable convolutions) don't automatically improve results just because they're "best practices" — several of them measurably hurt when applied without enough depth or countervailing regularization.
+**Overall takeaway:** on a dataset this size, individual architectural techniques from the CNN literature (batchnorm, residuals, separable convolutions) don't automatically improve results just because they're "best practices" — several of them measurably hurt when applied without enough depth or regularization.
 What actually moved the needle was either (a) combining sufficient depth *with* regularization, or (b) sidestepping the data-scarcity problem entirely via transfer learning.
-The project's main lesson isn't about any one technique — it's that architectural choices need to be evaluated relative to dataset scale, not applied by default.

 ## Limitations & Future Work